 The test definition tells the injector the number and type of engines to start:

-- Additionally, the injector can start extra engines depending on the size of the VU population.
-VUs run as threads within an engine process and resource allocation, on some injector platforms, restricts the number of threads that can run within a process.
+The injector can start extra engines depending on the size of the VU population.
+VUs run as threads within an engine process, but on some injector platforms the number of threads that can run within a process is limited by resource allocation, so extra engine processes are needed.

 Engines execute the test and inject load into the SUT.
 During test execution, the controller communicates with the engines to monitor test progress and gather real-time metrics.